webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 against inspection, modification and falsification by a Push Service.

 Web Push messages are the payload of an HTTP message {{?RFC7230}}.
-These messages are encrypted using an encrypted content encoding
+These messages are encrypted using an encrypted content encoding {{!RFC8188}}.
-{{!I-D.ietf-httpbis-encryption-encoding}}.
 This document describes how this content encoding is applied and describes a recommended key management scheme.

 For efficiency reasons, multiple users of Web Push often share a central agent that aggregates push functionality.
 This agent can enforce the use of this